Work About

 Based on 5 stakeholder interviews + secondary research · n=10 user interviews · Q1 2025

-OPPORTUNITY ZONE Reader Access Flexibility Rigid Flexible Creator Pricing Control Low High High Control · Rigid High Control · Flexible Low Control · Rigid Low Control · Flexible HT TOI News Paywalls Medium YouTube Patreon Substack
+HT TOI OPPORTUNITY ZONE Reader Access Flexibility Rigid Flexible Creator Pricing Control Low High High Control · Rigid High Control · Flexible Low Control · Rigid Low Control · Flexible News Paywalls Medium YouTube Patreon Substack

-Platforms HT TOI News Paywalls Medium YouTube Patreon Substack ZZAZZ
+Platforms HT TOI News Paywalls Medium YouTube Patreon Substack

 Key Insight